Sotteok is one of South Korea’s latest gastronomical delights, proving itself once again as one of the heavens of tasty street foods!

 - Heat oil in a pan.
 Then, fry the skewered rice cake and sausages until golden.

-- In a bowl, mix the gochujang, honey, and ketchup for the sauce.
+- In a bowl, mix the gochujang, honey, and ketchup for the sotteok sauce.
 Brush it over the skewers.

 - You can also put some honey mustard and more ketchup on top.
-Then, sprinkle some toasted sesame seeds and serve your sotteok!
+Then, sprinkle some toasted sesame seeds and serve your sotteok.

-Notes
+Recipe Notes

 Nutrition

 Calories have been calculated using an online calculator.
-Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.
+Nutritional information offered on Honest Food Talks is for general information purposes and is only a rough estimate.

-Tteokbokki Hack – make it using Rice Paper
+Tteokbokki Hack – Make It Using Rice Paper

 So you’re craving for so-tteok so-tteok but can’t find rice cakes at your local supermarkets?
 No worries, you can make tteokbokki out of rice papers!
 4 sheets of rice paper can make one long rice cake.
 Square rice papers would be the best option but round rice papers would work as well.